 It is important for you to understand your breast reconstruction options before undergoing a mastectomy.
 By speaking with Dr. Ali and Dr. Tamir in the early stages of the process, you can integrate your breast reconstruction plans with the treatments being provided by your oncologist.

 The best way to learn about your options is to speak with Dr. Ali and Dr. Tamir in person.
-Please call (602) 883-4483 today to schedule a complimentary consultation at our Phoenix plastic surgery office.
+Please call602-513-8133 today to schedule a consultation at our Phoenix plastic surgery office.

 - Am I a Candidate for Breast Reconstruction?